 I prefer the lemon- if you have fresh it's fantastic-, and lemon seems a little easier on upset tummies than the orange juice.
 Lemon is also supposed to help alkalinize your body and cleanse the liver, both of which may help you recover faster.
 The salt really is important*.
 If you use unrefined coarse or sea salt, you'll also be adding critical trace minerals.
 (If you only have refined salt, I understand, it's OK, just not as good for our purposes here.)
 For the sweetener, I use raw honey because that's what I have in my pantry.
-Don't use honey if you're making this for a child under 1 year old because of possibility for salmonella.
+Don't use honey if you're making this for a child under 1 year old because of possibility for botulism.
 Sugar can be substituted, but doesn't have the trace minerals that honey does.
 If your child likes the flavor of molasses, that's even more nutritious than honey.
 My next batch will use blackstrap molasses- the amount of minerals in there are amazing!
 And, after all, nutrition is the name of the game when someone's sick!
 This drink can also be frozen to make ice cubs or popsicles.

 Note: blackstrap molasses is not very sweet at all, and is somewhat of an acquired taste.
 If I make some for myself, I tolerate the flavor, but for my children, I use no more than 1 Tbsp. blackstrap and 1 Tbsp. honey.
 Using regular molasses is much more palatable to children, and even then I recommend using half molasses and half honey.

 3 Tbsp lemon juice or juice from 1 lemon (grapefruit juice works too)